open-metadata/terraform-aws-openmetadata/openmetadata-aws/README.md

   # Version of OpenMetadata to deploy
   app_version  = "1.6"

-  # Security group IDs assigned to the EKS nodes, the security groups of the RDS instances and OpenSearch domain will allow inbound traffic from them
+  # Security group IDs assigned to the EKS nodes, the RDS instances, EFS volumes, and OpenSearch domain will allow inbound traffic from them
   eks_nodes_sg_ids = ["sg-1234abcd5678efgh", "sg-8765ijkl4321mnop"]

   # ARN of the KMS key used to encrypt resources
   kms_key_id = "arn:aws:kms:us-east-1:123456789012:key/12345678-1234-1234-1234-123456789012"

   # Subnet IDs, used for:
-  # the Airflow's EFS mount targets and EFS security group
+  # the Airflow's EFS mount targets
   # the subnet group for the RDS instances
   # the OpenSearch domain
   subnet_ids = ["subnet-1a2b3c4d", "subnet-5e6f7g8h", "subnet-9i0j1k2l"]

-  # VPC ID for the security groups of the EFS instances, the RDS instances, and the OpenSearch domain
+  # VPC ID for the security groups of the EFS volumes, the RDS instances, and the OpenSearch domain
   vpc_id = "vpc-1a2b3c4d"

   # OpenMetadata database settings